 Organizations & Governing Bodies

-Although both a “Table Tennis Association” and a “Ping Pong Association” both existed by 1910, a new Table Tennis Association was created in 1921 and renamed the English Table Tennis Association in 1926.
+Although both a “Table Tennis Association” and a “Ping Pong Association” both existed by 1910, a new Table Tennis Federation was created in 1921 and renamed the English Table Tennis Association in 1926.

-In the same year, the International Table Tennis Federation (ITTF) was founded and the first official World Championships were held in London, too.
-The United States Table Tennis Association, today is known as USA Table Tennis, was established in 1933.
+In the same year, the International Table Tennis Federation (ITTF) was founded and the first official World Championship was held in London, too (including the semi finals).
+The United States Table Tennis Federation, today is known as USA Table Tennis, was established in 1933.
+Celluloid ball is the first table tennis ball introduced by London club in 1900.

-Equipment used in table tennis and ping pong is the same, but the major difference is in the paddles.
+Same equipment used in both table tennis and ping pong, but the major difference is in the paddles.

 The biggest difference between ping pong and table tennis is in the rulebook.
 Table tennis has a lot of rules and regulations that are written and updated every year in the ITTF handbook.

-In comparison, ping pong is a lot more flexible with different rules.
+In comparison to table tennis vs ping pong, they are different sports with different rules.
+Ping pong is a lot more flexible with different rules.
 Recreationally, too, the rules change for both games.
 For example, these are some of the basic rules of table tennis, according to the ITTF:

 - Ping pong is played over a pre-agreed number of games and the first to 11 points wins each game.